Intune Endpoint Management: Device Security 2026

 BYOD (Bring Your Own Device) is unavoidable in most enterprises.
 Intune app protection policies handle it without enrolling the personal device.

-Protection applies at the app layer.
-Corporate email, Teams, and OneDrive data stay inside a managed container.
-Personal apps cannot access that container.
-If an employee leaves, IT wipes only the corporate container — not the personal device.
+Protection is focused on the app layer.
+Corporate email, Teams, and OneDrive data are kept inside a managed container.
+Personal apps cannot access this container.

 App protection policy essentials